aws/aws-eks-best-practices/content/security/docs/hosts.md

 | `container_manage_cgroup` | `off` | Allow containers to manage cgroup configuration.
 For example, a container running systemd will need this to be enabled. |
 | `container_use_cephfs` | `off` | Allow containers to use a ceph file system. |

-By default, containers are run with the label `container_t` and are allowed to read/execute under `/usr` and read most content from `/etc`.
+By default, containers are allowed to read/execute under `/usr` and read most content from `/etc`.
 The files under `/var/lib/docker` and `/var/lib/containers` have the label `container_var_lib_t`.
 To view a full list of default, labels see the [container.fc](https://github.com/containers/container-selinux/blob/master/container.fc) file.

 ```bash
 docker container run -it \